retospect/phagetrix/README.md

-If we use the degenerate codon capabilities of the manufactureres such as [IDT](https://www.idtdna.com/pages/support/faqs/what-are-the-base-degeneracy-codes-that-you-use-(eg.-r-w-k-v-s)-) to the fullest, we can probably make combinations that are partially rational, and allow for 7 permutations in any postion.
+If we use the degenerate codon capabilities of the manufactureres such as [IDT](https://www.idtdna.com/pages/support/faqs/what-are-the-base-degeneracy-codes-that-you-use-(eg.-r-w-k-v-s)-) to the fullest, we can probably make combinations that are partially rational, and allow for 6 permutations in any postion.

-That allows us to check out many more combinations that are likely to work: $6^{15} \approx 10^{12}$, so about 15 variable AA's instead of 7.
-That's twice as many!
+That allows us to check out many more combinations that are likely to work: $6^{15} \approx 10^{12}$, so about 15 variable AA's instead of 9.

+This tool allows you to easily specify what AA permutations you want, in which position, and calculates the best sequence of degenerate codons.

 ## Example